WHAT PEOPLE SAY ABOUT FOOD NOT BOMBS AND THE PRESENTATION

 Please consider inviting Mr. McHenry to speak to your community.
 Speaking fees are reasonable.
 Your community will find Keith's message hopeful, motivating and full of useful information sure to be an inspiration to everyone.

-Talk to our Outreach Coordinator David at 202-684-6692 or email him at outreach@foodnotbombs.net to make arrangements.
-You can call us toll free at 1-800-884-1136 Reserve a presentation on line.
+Call us at 575-770-3377 or email us at menu@foodnotbombs.net to make arrangements.
+You can call us toll free at 1-800-884-1136.
 He will give a free presentation for any Food Not Bombs group.
 Please contact him for more details.

 Keith speaks in Bratsalava, Slovakia